KurozeroPB/kitsu-go/README.md

 # kitsu.go
 __Interact with the kitsu.io api using Go__</br>
-This project is in very early stages, currently you can only search for anime I'm planning on adding manga search next.
+This project is in very early stages, currently it's only anime and manga search by name.

 ### Install
 `go get github.com/KurozeroPB/kitsu.go`